 - Is there anything else I should know about?
 Be alert to the reference's tone of voice, and any hesitation.

-After checking references, you will hopefully feel even more excited about having the volunteer assisting with your nonprofit’s activities.
-But if something doesn’t check out, you may need to either turn the person away altogether, or at least suggest a different project.
+After checking references, you will hopefully feel even more excited about having the volunteer assisting with your nonprofit's activities.
+But if something doesn't check out, you might need to either turn the person away altogether or suggest a different project.

 Unlike paid positions, people generally have no legal right to hold a volunteer position.
 As a result, organizations often have greater leeway in determining who is a good fit, as long as their criteria are not discriminatory or otherwise illegal.